Equivariant algebraic K-theory of G-rings: Homotopy fixed points of a category

 Similarly, we may view $G\cat$ as the underlying $2$-category of a category enriched over $G\cat$.
 The $0$-cells are $G$-categories, and the internal hom between them is the $G$-category $\cat(\sA,\sB)$.
 Its underlying category is $\cat(\sA,\sB)$, and $G$ acts by conjugation on functors and natural transformations.
 Thus, for $F\colon \sA\rtarr \sB$, $g\in G$, and $A$ either an object or a morphism of $\sA$, $(gF)(A) = gF(g^{-1}A)$.
 Similarly, for a natural transformation $\et\colon E\rtarr F$ and an object $A$ of $\sA$,

 The category $G\cat(\sA,\sB)$ of $G$-equivariant functors and $G$-equivariant natural transformations is the same as the $G$-fixed category $\cat(\sA,\sB)^G$.

 \begin{rmk} We can topologize the definitions so far, starting with the $2$-category of categories internal to the category $\Top$, together with continuous functors and continuous natural transformations.
 A \emph{topological $G$-category} $\sA$ is a category internal to the cartesian monoidal category $G\Top$.
-It has object and morphism $G$-spaces and continuous $G$-equivariant source, target, identity and composition structure maps.
-These maps are denoted $S$, $T$, $I$, and $C$, and the usual category axioms must hold.
+It has object and morphism $G$-spaces and continuous $G$-equivariant source, target, identity and composition structure maps respecting the usual category axioms.
 These are more general than (small) topologically enriched categories, which have discrete sets of objects. \end{rmk}